 Barnes looked visibly agitated, shifting a bit on the spot as he glanced down at his salad.
 He was not used to anyone presenting the sort of intentional disruption that the newcomer executed so effortlessly.
 Finally, he sighed and relented, apparently unwilling to expend the energy necessary to argue.
 "Very well, Specialist.
 Please, come on in."

-The dark red chupadore stepped aside, gesturing idly to a metal chair on the other side of the small room.
-It was a similar layout to every other semi-private bunkroom Samael had seen - like most NCOs, Barnes had opted to shove a desk against the wall, sacrificing some of the scant living room to give him a somewhat quiet place to work as needed.
+He stepped aside, gesturing idly to a metal chair on the other side of the small room.
+It was a similar layout to every other semi-private bunkroom Samael had seen - like most NCOs, Barnes had opted to shove a desk against the wall, sacrificing some of the scant living space to give him a somewhat quiet place to work as needed.

 'Holmes' offered another grateful smile as he strode in and flicked his tail away from the door sliding shut behind him.
 He wasn't expecting much in the way of personal effects...it seemed neither to fit the standards of Marsden's operations, nor did he imagine Barnes to be much beyond spartan in his tastes.
 But all the same...goddamn...

 Barnes's bed was made neatly in the corner and it was buttressed with a nightstand that had only an alarm clock on it.
 The concrete walls were bare -- not even a Red Army flag to distract from the oppressive grey tones.
 Barnes's dresser was devoid of any decorations, although a single book rested on the corner.
-Samael peered at it for a moment, wondering why the hardback was covered with plain brown paper -- then again, if Barnes was anything but obsessive compulsive, Samael wouldn't know how to describe his first impressions of the corporal.
+Samael peered at it for a moment, wondering why the hardback was covered with plain brown paper -- then again, if Barnes was anything but obsessive-compulsive, Samael wouldn't know what else to call it.

-Before he could be accused of intruding, the short chupa quickly flopped down in the chair and beamed over at the wary corporal, who slowly sat down at his desk a moment later.
+Before he could be accused of intruding, Samael quickly flopped down in the chair and beamed over at the wary corporal, who slowly sat down at his desk a moment later.
 There was an awkward silence before Barnes sighed and then turned around to face his fellow soldier with his salad held against his chest.
 "Specialist Holmes.
-What can I help you with?" he asked tiredly, his sullen eyes flicking momentarily to his bowl before they settled back on the chipper fi'la across from him
+What can I help you with?" he asked tiredly, his sullen eyes flicking momentarily to his bowl before they settled back on the unnaturally chipper Samael across from him

 Samael almost shifted awkwardly from the intensity of the corporal's unsettling dourness.
-But as he began to prepare a lame follow-up, the crimson soldier slowly reached for his fork and stabbed it into the mixed lettuce and spinach, sighing and repeating this a few times until he could shove a decent amount into his jaws.
+But as he began to prepare a lame follow-up, Barnes slowly reached for his fork and stabbed it into the mixed lettuce and spinach, sighing and repeating this a few times until he could shove a decent amount into his jaws.
 Samael blinked but smiled a bit all the same.
-He kept his own muzzle shut as Barnes chewed for a few seconds, tilting his head very slightly to watch the way Barnes finally appeared to allow himself to slow down, even if by a sliver.
+He kept his own muzzle shut as Barnes chewed for a few seconds, tilting his head very slightly to watch the way Barnes finally appeared to allow himself to untense, even if by a sliver.

-The corporal sighed again, setting his fork inside the bowl and leaning back in his chair while rubbing slowly at the bridge of his muzzle.
+Barnes sighed again, setting his fork inside the bowl and leaning back in his chair while rubbing slowly at the bridge of his muzzle.
 "Specialist Holmes...your observation is noted.
 But it isn't your job to worry about me, or anyone else at this base.
 You have your orders.
 I expect you to follow them and to mind your behavior at this base.
 We have a very satisfactory record and the men here are all expected to adhere to the strictest of regulations."
-Barnes moved his fingers away from his eyes so he could focus his exhausted gaze on the grey male again.
+Barnes moved his fingers away from his eyes so he could focus his exhausted gaze on the newcomer again.
 "I know your type, Specialist.
 We've had them before.
-Rebellious mavericks, guys like you who just...revel in breaking the rules and making a fool out of us.
+Mavericks, guys like you who just...revel in breaking the rules and making a fool out of us.
 Out of me, because you see me as nothing more than a weak-kneed paper-pusher with no independent thoughts of my own."

 Barnes scowled at him.
 He slowly lifted the next bite of salad to his muzzle, and was not quite able to hide the fact he was surprised at the specialist's candor.
 Samael continued gently: "I get it.
 An' I ain't tryin' to get under your skin for you doin' your job.
 I understand...you gotta do what Marsden says, it's your job to keep the base runnin' smooth."
 The corporal shifted a bit, almost uncomfortably.
 "But I am not lookin' to get you in trouble.
 You wanna relax a li'l bit behind closed doors, you go ahead.
 You wanna talk to me 'bout anythin'...talk away."

-Barnes waited until he'd swallowed the next mouthful before he shifted his eyes downward momentarily.
-"Specialist...perhaps due to the nature of your position and...whatever unit you're based out of, you may not be aware of how...the rules are not always optional.
+Barnes waited until he'd swallowed the next mouthful before he shifted his eyes down.
+"Specialist...perhaps due to the nature of your position and...whatever unit you're based out of, you may not be aware that the rules are not always optional.
 And the chain of command is always absolute.
 If I stop using your title, then I am complacent.
-And if I'm complacent, the soldiers here...who already have zero respect for me...will become complacent.
+And if I'm complacent, the soldiers here - who already have zero respect for me - will become complacent.
 And again...who do you think will face that shitstorm, Specialist Holmes?"

-The dark-red chupadore stared mutely for a few seconds, fork halfway to his muzzle.
-Samael's question seemed to shake him somewhat, and the grey male fell silent as he watched the corporal's eyes bore into his chest wordlessly.
+Barnes stared mutely for a few seconds, fork halfway to his muzzle.
+Samael's question seemed to shake him somewhat, and the rebel fell silent as he watched the corporal's eyes bore into his chest wordlessly.
 And then Barnes turned his head to the side and bit his lip before murmuring in a barely-audible voice: "I prefer 'Will'."

 Samael's smile was genuine as it lit up his features.
 He propped one arm on his thigh and gazed at Barnes -- no, at Will.
-"I prefer that too," the rebel replied softly before bowing his head a bit.
+"I prefer that too," he replied softly before bowing his head a bit.
 "And you can call me 'Samael'.
 Or 'Sammy', if ya like."
-When the corporal gave him a quizzical look, the grey chupa chuckled.
+When the corporal gave him a quizzical look, the impostor chuckled.
 "Middle name!
 Old family tradition..."

 Will shifted again and then slowly worked his way through another bite of salad.
 He looked past the other male for a few moments before finally moving his eyes back to the specialist. "'Samael' is okay.
 You're lucky.
 That's a beautiful name."
 Will stared back down at his bowl, his features growing flustered.
 "I'm sorry, Specialist.
 You should leave.
 I have work to take care of for the sergeant.
 And I've already stepped out of line."
 The corporal gripped into his fork as a tiny tremble ran through his arm.
 "I understand if you refuse my request, but I'm asking for you to please not speak about my behavior to anyone else."